locket0115/chessai/README.md

 ### TODO:

 - Bug fix
-    - King can move to grid which it cant go
+    - King can move to grid which opponent king adjacented

 - Features
     - some VFX for pawn promotion